GittyBittyLitty/OpenEPaper/hardware/Hardware-mods.md

 More interesting is to build the switch into the tag without using the debug connector, as soldering onto it prevents you from using a programming jig.
 One of the options is to build in a reed relay.

-Needed: 10mm reed relay, 100nF 0603 capacitor, steady hands, knife, loupe, flux, good soldering station.
+Needed: 10 x 1.8mm reed relay (the bigger ones are too wide), 100nF 0603 capacitor, steady hands, knife, loupe, flux, good soldering station.

 <img src="hardware/IMG_1624.jpeg?v4" width="800">